Tux/Tk-Clock/doc/Clock.md

     The text shown in the formats `ddd`, `dddd`, `mmm`, and `mmmm` might be influenced by the setting of `useLocale`.
 The fallback is locale "C".

+- time2Font ("fixed 6")

+    Controls the font to be used for the alternate time in the analog clock.
+Will accept all fonts that are supported in your version of perl/Tk.
+This includes both True Type and X11 notation.

+        $clock->config (time2Font => "{Liberation Mono} 11");

+- time2Color ("Gray30")

+    Controls the color of the alternate time line of the analog clock.

+        $clock->config (time2Color => "#00ff00");

+- time2Format ("HH:MM:SS")

+    Defines the format of the alternate time line of the analog clock.
+By default it will display the time in a 24-hour notation.

+    The supported format is the same as for `timeFormat`.

+- time2TZ ("Europe/Amsterdam")

+    Define the time zone for the alternate time in the analog clock.
+When undefined, it disables the display of an alternate time.
+Empty defaults to "UTC".

+        $clock->config (time2TZ => undef);
+        $clock->config (time2TZ => "UTC");

 - dateFont ("fixed 6")